- African countries are investing in space for economic development

 If successful, they claim the telescope will enable astronomers to look much deeper into space -- at the sensitivity of many times current telescopes.
 The first phase will cost approximately $790 million.

-"What drove this project was a need for the next generation radio telescope with a preference for the southern hemisphere as then you can view the centre of our galaxy," says Carla Sharpe, Business Manager at SKA.
+"What drove this project was a need for the next generation radio telescope with a preference for the southern hemisphere as then you can view the centre of our galaxy," said Carla Sharpe, Business Manager at SKA.

 However, Sharpe disagrees that there is an African space race per se.
 Instead, African countries see space programs as an important part of economic development.